Seneca Biopharma and Jiangsu QYuns Therapeutics Announce Development Plan for Potential Joint Pipeline at 7th China Renaissance Healthcare and Life Science Leadership Summit

 - Lead drugs address multi-billion dollar markets

 GERMANTOWN, Md., Nov.
-1, 2019 /PRNewswire/ -- Seneca Biopharma, Inc., (NASDAQ: SCNA), a clinical-stage biopharmaceutical company developing novel treatments for diseases of unmet medical need, and Jiangsu QYuns Therapeutics Co., Ltd., a China-based company focused on monoclonal antibody therapeutics, jointly announce development plans for a joint pipeline of products for the treatment of immunological diseases, at the 7th China Renaissance Healthcare and Life Science Leadership Summit.
+1, 2019 /PRNewswire/ -- Seneca Biopharma, Inc., (NASDAQ: SNCA), a clinical-stage biopharmaceutical company developing novel treatments for diseases of unmet medical need, and Jiangsu QYuns Therapeutics Co., Ltd., a China-based company focused on monoclonal antibody therapeutics, jointly announce development plans for a joint pipeline of products for the treatment of immunological diseases, at the 7th China Renaissance Healthcare and Life Science Leadership Summit.
 The presentation can be found at this link.

 "This pipeline of product candidates has the potential to make a positive and lasting impact on patient outcomes in a variety of immunological and autoimmune diseases," said David Recker, MD, Chief Medical Officer of Seneca Biopharma, Inc, adding "the anticipated lead product SCA005 / QX005N holds particular promise for the treatment of Asthma and Atopic Dermatitis."